 Integration with Other Software

-Your property management platform shouldn’t be cordoned off from other apps.
+Your property management platform shouldn’t be cordoned off from other app.
 Instead, you should be able to integrate it with tools you already use, giving you the flexibility to run and grow your business as you see fit.

 The most common property management integrations are custom-built through open APIs.
 However, some platforms also offer pre-built integrations.
 For example, Buildium Marketplace has a growing ecosystem of third-party apps that seamlessly integrate with Buildium, empowering your business to grow on its own terms.